isamathr/english_friendliness_in_data_science_job_market/README.md

 1. How many job postings are there in my field?
 2. What percentage of job postings are written in English?
-3. What are the most English friendly country and employer?
+3. What are the most English friendly countries and employers?
-4. What are the most local language friendly countries and employer?
+4. What are the most local language friendly countries and employers?

 The dashboard aims at providing a real time tool for more targeted job search.